DamianNextJs/ff15gg/README.md

 ---

+### Profile Settings Page

+- Logged-in users have access to the settings page, which contains three sections:
+  - **Profile Settings**: Allows users who are logged in and have bound their Summoner Account to change their appearance.
+  - **Bind Summoner Account**: Allows logged-in users to bind a summoner account to their user profile.
+  - **Account Settings**: Allows users to delete their account, permanently removing all their data from the database.

 ## Notes / Usage Tips

 - ℹ️ **Hosting Info**: FF15GG is hosted on Vercel’s free tier, so the first request after a period of inactivity may take a few extra seconds while the server “warms up.”
 Subsequent requests are faster.